Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Darmon points on quadric hypersurfaces

-We finish this section with an example of an orbifold pair $(\sQ, \DDelta_m)$ with $m$ even where Darmon weak approximation holds.
+We finish this section with an example of $(\sQ, \DDelta_m)$ with $m$ even where Darmon weak approximation holds.
 This illustrates the difference between $(\sQ, \DDelta_m)$ and the orbifolds $(\mathbb{P}^{n+1}_{\O_S},\calQ_m)$ studied in Theorem~\ref{thm:main1} which fail weak approximation for even weights.

 \begin{example} Let $Q \subset \mathbb{P}^3_{\QQ}$ be the quadric surface given by